herculesinc/pg-dao/README.md

 Rolling back a transaction can be done via the following method:
   * dao.release('rollback'): Promise<void>;

-The `doa.sync(commitTransaction?: boolean)` method will actually synchonize all pending model changes with the database (more on this below), and when ture is passed for the optional `commitTransaction` parameter, will also commit the active transaction.
+The `doa.sync(commitTransaction?: boolean)` method will actually synchronize all pending model changes with the database (more on this below), and when true is passed for the optional `commitTransaction` parameter, will also commit the active transaction.
 Calling `dao.sync(true)` when no transactions are in progress will throw an error.

 The `dao.release(action?: string)` method must always be called once database connection is no longer needed.
 It will release the connection back to the pool and based on what is supplied for the `action` parameter will either commit or roll back the active transaction.